BiboyQG/SPIN/README.md

 │   │   ├── open-source/  # Open-source model results
 │   │   └── proprietary/  # Proprietary model results
 │   └── source/           # Source URLs
-├── prompt/               # Prompt templates
-│   ├── prof.py           # Professor data schema
+├── results/              # Results of completed pipeline of knowledge extraction │   ├── YOUR_MODEL_NAME/  # Final results with different depth of search │   │   ├── NUM_OF_DEPTH/ # Number of depth, which contains the final JSON files
+│   ├── scrape/           # Scraping results, which are used to compare with Firecrawl ├── schema/               # Dynamically generated or predefined schemas that are used to extract info │   ├── schema_manager.py # Schema manager that can generate schemas │   ├── professor.py      # Professor data schema
 │   ├── car.py            # Car review schema
-│   └── movie.py          # Movie review schema
+│   ├── movie.py          # Movie review schema
-├── results/              # Results of completed pipeline of knowledge extraction │   ├── YOUR_MODEL_NAME/  # Final results with different depth of search │   │   ├── NUM_OF_DEPTH/ # Number of depth, which contains the final JSON files
-│   ├── scrape/           # Scraping results, which are used to compare with Firecrawl ├── schema/               # Dynamically generated or predefined schemas that are used to extract info ├── create_dataset.py     # Dataset creation utilities ├── eval.py               # Evaluation metrics and scripts ├── generate_results.py   # Result generation
+│   └── ...               # Other dynamically generated schemas
+├── create_dataset.py     # Dataset creation utilities
+├── eval.py               # Evaluation metrics and scripts
+├── generate_results.py   # Result generation